codependent/spring-boot-ssl-mutual-authentication/README.md

  - **Server Truststore (contains the supported clients public certificates):**
   - First we **export the client public certificate**: `keytool -exportcert -alias secure-client -file client-public.cer -keystore client-keystore.jks -storepass secret`
-  - Then we import it in the server truststore: `keytool -importcert -keystore server-truststore.jks -alias clientcert -file client-public.cer -storepass secret`
+  - Then we **import it in the server truststore**: `keytool -importcert -keystore server-truststore.jks -alias clientcert -file client-public.cer -storepass secret`

  - **Client Keystore (contains the server's public certificate):**
   - First we **export the server public certificate**: `keytool -exportcert -alias secure-server -file server-public.cer -keystore server-keystore.jks -storepass secret`
-  - Then we import it in the client truststore: `keytool -importcert -keystore client-truststore.jks -alias servercert -file server-public.cer -storepass secret`
+  - Then we **import it in the client truststore**: `keytool -importcert -keystore client-truststore.jks -alias servercert -file server-public.cer -storepass secret`

 To check the proyect start both Spring Boot applications and access secure-client -> `http://localhost:8080`.
 It will call `https://localhost:8443` and if everything goes OK you'll see *"Hello!"*